Data Science Consultant

 Data science is being increasingly adopted across the healthcare sector.
 This technology is sometimes called healthtech or MedTech.

-As an example, machine learning models can predict workforce attrition, patient outcomes, or A&E or emergency room demand.
-Natural language processing can be used to analyse clinical data in text form and categorise information by MeSH terms.
+As an example, machine learning models can predict doctors’ workforce attrition, patient outcomes, or A&E or emergency room demand.
+Natural language processing can be used to analyse clinical data in text form and categorise (code) information by MeSH terms.

 We have worked on a number of healthcare data science consulting projects, such as: